Get

 2. Behavior

 A cat can prefer a specific box if you maintain it and it is in a more convenient location.
 Being territorial, cats tend to trace their places of travel and personal items.
-For this reason, cats prefer to have their own litter boxes with the unique smell they identify and relate to.
+For this reason, some cats prefer to have their own litter boxes with the unique smell they identify and relate to.

 ginger cat litter close-up_Yuliya Alekseeva_shutterstock

-Image Credit By: Yuliya Alekseeva, shutterstock
+Image Credit: Yuliya Alekseeva, shutterstock

 3. Health